ElWanderer/kOS_scripts/documentation/readme.md

 The pretty-formatted Mission Elapsed Time need not be recalculated until the next second has passed, which helps if trying to print out a lot of messages in quick succession.

-It has struck me that there may be a better way of handling this, that makes use of the TIMES lexicon.

 #### stageTime()

 A function delegate.
 This returns the time elapsed since the "STAGE" time was updated, which should either be the time since boot or the time since the last staging event.